Who was Bourdieu?

 Social Capital is gained through social relationships and being connected.
 Social capital derives from the relationships you acquire and maintain (e.g. family and friend ) or through inheritance (e.g. the class you are born into or are taken into) Social capital equates to individual power.
 People often want to make connections with those with higher levels of social capital.

 Habitus is the relationship between agents (individuals capital, the socialised norms which guide attitudes and behaviour) and structure (field).
-Habitus is then interplay between agency and structures and is dynamic rather than fixed.
+Habitus is the (often unconscious) interplay between agency and structures and is dynamic rather than fixed.
 It can have negative or positive outcomes depending on the environment or field.
-It operates below level of consciousness – is tacit – uncritical – internalised – like a fish takes water for granted and is only aware of it when taken our onto the land.
-Your habitus can be known through reflection and analysis.
+It operates below level of consciousness – is tacit – uncritical – internalised – like a fish takes water for granted and is only aware of it when taken out onto the land.
+Habitus can be known through reflection and analysis.

 Fields are structures with associated discourse (e.g. class, sub-groups or institutions e.g. academia, science, medicine etc) with power relations between those associated with them (e.g. lecturers/students, doctors/patients) Fields can be places or spaces (e.g. different departments e.g. library, TEL Team, ICT etc) or clusters of agents like friendship groups.
 A groups of fields together can create a Macro field e.g. university campus or hospital.
 Fields have their own prescribed rules and behavioural expectations – doxa.
 When an individual enters a field the people/agents (social groupings) already located there will evaluate the person and ascribe their position and potential impact on existing power structures (using visible capital) accordingly – i.e. will they fit in peacefully or pose a challenge to existing rules (ways of working).
 Rules and codes are the doxa and new comers need to learn how to doxa works within different situations.